kingces95/lfx/README.md

 # git-lfx
 _Teaching git how to restore nuget packages_

-`Lfx` is an adaption of [`Lfs`](https://git-lfs.github.com/). `Lfs` allows git to manage binary resources but requires a server be maintained to host the binaries. `Lfx` only supports restoring files already hosted individually or as part of a zip archive (e.g. a `nuget` package).
+`Lfx` is an adaption of [`Lfs`](https://git-lfs.github.com/). `Lfs` allows git to manage binary resources but requires a server be maintained to host the binaries. `Lfx` only supports restoring files already hosted either individually or as part of a zip archive (e.g. a `nuget` package).

 # Quickstart
 Before any of the following quickstart scenarios, install `git-lfx`: